zgphp/zgphp-meetup-talks/meetups/2022/10/mario-blazek--living-with-open-source-responsibility.md

 ## Speaker short bio

-Mario Blažek is a Developer Team Lead at Q Agency and a Lead Developer of Jenz.
+Mario Blažek is a Backend Team Lead at Q Agency and a Lead Developer of Jenz.
 Most of the time uses PHP as a language of choice.
 He promotes open-source software and PHP-related technologies as one of the organizers of Zagreb PHP User Group (ZgPHP).
 Likes working with Symfony framework and explores the dark sides of it.
 He is a Symfony and Twig certified developer.

 When is not on the primary job, he volunteers as a Chief fire officer at the local fire department.
 Is married to a beautiful wife and is a father of two sons.